-The handle of the knife is carved on both sides with finely executed figures arranged in five horizontal registers.
-On one side, we see the ›Master of Animals‹ motif, which is very common in Mesopotamian art.
-The figure is wearing Mesopotamian clothing… Modern scholarship generally attributes the back reliefs to Mesopotamian influence, and more specifically attribute the design of the clothed wrestler to the Mesopotamian ›priest-king‹ images of the Late Uruk period. « (https://worddisk.com/wiki/Gebel_el-Arak_Knife/)
+The handle of the knife is carved on both sides with finely executed figures.
+On one side, we see the ›Master of Animals‹, a figure which is very common in Mesopotamian art, wearing Mesopotamian clothing.
+Modern scholarship generally attributes the back reliefs to Mesopotamian influence, and more specifically, attribute the design of the clothed wrestler to the Mesopotamian ›priest-king‹ images of the Late Uruk period. « (https://worddisk.com/wiki/Gebel_el-Arak_Knife/)

 Egyptologist Alan Gardiner recognized the struggle between two different ethnic groups and the strangeness of the bearded man, the so-called ›Master of Animals‹.
-He allowed the appearance on the knife of Gebel el-Arak to be one of the ›possible evidence‹.
-The time of the upheaval in Egypt not only resulted from internal struggles, but invaders could have been involved.
+He allowed the appearance on the knife of Gebel el-Arak to be one piece of ›possible evidence‹ for an invasion and that the time of upheaval in Egypt not only resulted from internal struggles, but invaders could have been involved as well.

 The first appearance of the strange ›bearded man‹ is one of the most revealing representations of the events of the time.
-He is dressed in a hat and coat, which might indicate his origin from a northern highland, and obviously played an important role in the conquests as the leader of an aggressive horde of men.
+He is dressed with a coat and a hat, which might indicate his origin from a northern highland, and he obviously played an important role in the conquests as the leader of an aggressive horde of men.
 In Mesopotamia, the bearded man, because of his importance in taking power, is noticeably often documented.
 Archaeologist Reinhard Bernbeck writes: »The depiction of a stereotypical figure with a beard and a round headgear is conspicuously frequent in the artistic expressions of the Uruk period.
 It is depicted on various objects such as seals, reliefs, still images or knife handles.
 The figure is – apart from depictions of gods – always larger than other people are«.
-(Bernbeck ›Theorien in der Archäologie‹ 1997 (Theories in archaeology).
+(Bernbeck ›Theorien in der Archäologie‹ 1997 Theories in archaeology).

-It is a tragic fact that scientists do not want to perceive the significance of the sudden appearance of this menacing, bearded man not as a stranger and not as an aggressor.
-On the contrary, although he appears almost exclusively in brutal, violence scenes, he is idealized and exaggerated; he is made the ›Master of Animals‹, the prince and the ›priest-king‹.
-The ancient orientalist Gernot Wilhelm (* 1945) praises him as the ruler of the legendary 1st Dynasty of Uruk, as a »guardian and giver of life«, as a »victorious fighter against threatening powers«, which identifies him as »a representative of the ›sacred kingship‹. « (Wilhelm 2001, p.
+It is a tragic fact that scientists do not want to perceive the significance of the sudden appearance of this menacing, bearded man as a stranger and not as an aggressor.
+On the contrary, although he appears almost exclusively in brutal scenes with violence, he is idealized and exaggerated; he is made the ›Master of Animals‹, the prince and the ›priest-king‹.
+The ancient orientalist Gernot Wilhelm praises him as the ruler of the legendary 1st Dynasty of Uruk, as a »guardian and giver of life«, as a »victorious fighter against threatening powers«, which identifies him as »a representative of the ›sacred kingship‹. « (Wilhelm 2001, p.
 478)

-The bearded hunter.
-Lion hunting stele from Uruk. (today still in Iraq Museum, Baghdad?)
+The bearded hunter-man.
+Lion hunting stele from Uruk. (still in Iraq Museum, Baghdad?)

 Early Sumerian seal cylinder from the Eanna Temple (after J.C.
 Margueron)

-As ›man in a Netzrock‹, the bearded man stands apparently modest, in front of the emblem of the goddess Inanna.
+As ›Mann im Netzrock‹, man in a mesh garment, the bearded man stands apparently modest, in front of the emblem of the goddess Inanna.
 However, he seeks power; he wants to be king.
 As we shall soon see, he is not the ›fighter against threatening powers‹ but the threat itself.
 The danger of his appearance is completely misunderstood by the ancient orientalists and archaeologists.
-As evidence of the conquest of Mesopotamia, the pictures are revealing.
+Evidence of the conquest of Mesopotamia are in plain sight, the pictures are revealing.
 The scenes show the power taking of the temple precinct of Uruk, the queen’s residence and the state administration.

-The situation initially seems peaceful.
-That is changing quickly.
-The conqueror is concerned with the predatory appropriation of the residence, the disempowerment of the priest queen and thus with the usurpation of political power.
-In addition, that happens, as we can see in the figure below, unmistakably through violence against women.
-Furthermore, we see something more frightening; the bearded hunter from above now uses a bow and arrow and shoots at people.
+The situation initially seems peaceful but this will be changing quickly.
+The conqueror is concerned with the predatory appropriation of the residence, the disempowerment of the priestess queen and thus, with the takeover of political power.
+Additionally, as we can see in the figure below, this happens, unmistakably through violence against women.
+The bearded hunter-man from above, now uses bow and arrow to shoot women.

-The bearded leader personally murders the women who were dragged out of the administrative complex and the temple.
+The bearded leader murders naked women who were dragged out of the administrative complex and the temple.
 (Cylinder seal from the Iranian-Elamite Susa, 2nd half of the 4th millennium after M. P. Amiet ‹1980, Fig. 659)

-Obviously it is women who belong to the temple complex of the goddess Inanna who are dragged out, undressed (above they are still dressed up!), tortured and personally killed with a bow and arrow by the bearded leader.
-The cylinder seal is one of the earliest depictions of a massacre and the use of a bow and arrow.
-It’s not about ›fighting scenes‹ or ›prisoners‹, as Roaf belittles in his description of the picture, but about the murder of unarmed, naked women.
+Obviously, this women belong to the temple complex of the goddess Inanna.
+They are dragged out, undressed (above they are still dressed up!), tortured and killed with a bow and arrow by the bearded leader.
+This cylinder seal is one of the earliest depictions of a massacre and the use of a bow and arrow.
+It’s not about ›fighting scenes‹ or ›prisoners‹, as an author describes the picture, but about the murder of unarmed, naked sacred women.